-Varying curvature requirements, material thickness, cut outs, reinforcements and pre-existing distortion can all be processed with Shot Peen Forming.
-When peen formed parts are processed on one side only, the result causes both sides to have compressive stress offering enhanced fatigue protection on the whole component.
+Varying curvature requirements, material thickness, cutouts, reinforcements, and pre-existing distortion can all be processed with Shot Peen Forming.
+Following peen-forming both sides of a wing skin have compressive stress which offers enhanced fatigue protection on the whole component.

 Curtiss-Wright Surface Technologies’ shot peen forming is a dieless process performed at room temperature.
 Every piece of shot acts as a tiny peening hammer producing elastic stretching of the upper surface and local plastic deformation that manifests itself as a residual compressive stress.
 The combination of elastic stretching and compressive stress causes the material to develop a convex curvature on the peened side.

 Shot Peen Forming Benefits

 • Resistance to Flexural Bending Fatigue and Stress Corrosion Cracking